Open Travel Guide

 Tokyo

 Tokyo is Japan's capital and one of the world's most dynamic megacities, where ancient temples and shrines coexist alongside gleaming skyscrapers and neon-lit streets.
-As the cultural, economic, and political heart of Japan, Tokyo offers an unmatched blend of tradition and cutting-edge modernity across its diverse 23 special wards and surrounding cities.
+As the cultural, economic, and political heart of Japan, Tokyo offers an unmatched blend of tradition and state-of-the-art modernity across its diverse 23 special wards and surrounding cities.